mlc-ai/blog/_posts/2023-10-12-Scalable-Language-Model-Inference-on-Multiple-NVDIA-AMD-GPUs.md

     --target cuda --use-cuda-graph
 ```

 **Step 3.
 Run Llama2-70B using Python API**.
-The following Python script showcases the Multi-GPUs inference of MLC LLM:
+Follow the snippet below to use the Python API for multi-GPU inference:

 ```python
 from mlc_chat import ChatModule, ChatConfig